ariga/atlas/doc/md/guides/mysql/check-constraint.md

 }
 ```

-To create a table with `CHECK` constraint that ensures a column contains a value that matches a specific pattern, we can add the following block in `schema.hcl`:
+To create a table with a `CHECK` constraint that ensures a column contains a value that matches a specific pattern, we can add the following block in `schema.hcl`:

 ```hcl title="schema.hcl" {36-49}
 schema "check_constraint" {